 Training is a wonderful way to exercise your dog’s mind, burn off energy and prevent boredom or destructive behaviors.
 Training is also really fun!
 The bond and communication between handler and service dog will benefit from some training every day, even if for only five minutes.

 3. Service Dogs Are Expensive

 Both owner training and program dogs can be very expensive.
 A lot of time and effort goes into the raising and training of these dogs.
-There are some programs that offer dogs for free or help with fundraising, but this isn’t always the case.
+There are some programs that offer dogs for free [like Can Do Canines] or help with fundraising, but this isn’t always the case.